PSR794/CV-ALGOS/README.md

 ### GRADIENT DETECTION
 * Edge pixels are determined using ```np.gradient``` and the image is thresholded to convert it to a binary image.
 * Sepearate arrays for x-gradient,y-gradient are defined for further calculation.
+* This avoids unnecesary iterations to occur as we deal only with the strong edge pixels and not with the whole image.

 ### HOUGH SPACE
 * We know that euqation of a line is y=mx+c.
 If m and c are defined then we can have infinte points on the line, and can plot it.